Record Paid Electricity Journal Entry by

 Consider an Entity.

-Its into goods manufacture.
+It’s into goods manufacturing.

-Assume it is a automatic process.
+Assume it is an automatic process.

-So, there is more demand for electricity.
+So, there is more electricity demand.

 Therefore, electricity is a direct expense.

-When will be its a indirect expense?
+When will there be an indirect expense?

 Table of contents